Custom Packaging

 Bag styles, materials, and print options that actually work

-Paper shopping bags and kraft bags work well for apparel, bookstores, cafes, gift shops, and light cosmetics.
-A 120gsm kraft with twisted paper handles is a solid entry-level option for items under 6 pounds.
+Paper Shopping Bags and kraft bags work well for apparel, bookstores, cafes, gift shops, and light cosmetics.
+A 120gsm kraft with twisted paper handles is a solid entry-level option for items under 6 pounds, but a 160gsm GRS-certified recycled kraft with reinforced bottoms handles up to 10 pounds.
 If you need more rigidity, I prefer 150gsm to 200gsm paper with reinforced tops and bottoms.
 For premium cosmetics or jewelry, laminated bags with rope handles create a cleaner retail packaging feel.
 I stood in a Dongguan line once and watched a buyer move from plain kraft to 157gsm art paper with soft-touch lamination.
 Her average order value went up because the packaging finally matched the product.

 Recyclable poly bags have their place too, especially for weather protection, lighter returns, or lower-cost apparel packaging.
 Non-woven bags are popular for trade shows, grocery promotions, and repeated use.
 Cotton totes are the crowd favorite for eco-conscious brands, but they cost more and print differently.
-They are not the answer for every brand.
+The GOTS-certified 220gsm organic cotton canvas we source from Dhaka weaves tighter, but it requires a Roland VersaUV or Kornit DTG to keep the print crisp.
 I have seen buyers request cotton for a 2-ounce trinket business.
 That is like ordering a delivery truck for a paper clip.

 Handle choice matters more than most people think.
 Rope handles feel premium.
 Twisted paper handles are economical and fine for many retail needs.
 Die-cut handles are useful for poly or laminated bags.
 Gussets help with volume.
 Reinforced bottoms matter when you sell boxed items, bottles, or small sets.
 Closures like magnetic flaps or ribbon ties belong on luxury gift packaging, not on budget retail carry bags.
 The wrong finish adds cost without adding value.